Han (musician): 2017–present: Stray Kids and 3Racha

 While a JYP Entertainment trainee, Han attended Def Music Academy in Gangnam District.
-He co-founded 3Racha with band mates Bang Chan and Changbin after they took MIDI classes together.
-Formed in 2016, they serve as the primary production team for Stray Kids, contributing significantly to the group’s musical output.
+He co-founded 3Racha with bandmates Bang Chan and Changbin after they took MIDI classes together.
+Formed in 2016, they serve as the primary production team for Stray Kids, contributing significantly to the group's musical output.

 Prior to making their official debut, 3Racha released three mix-tapes on SoundCloud: J:/2017/mixtape on January 18, 2017.
 The second mix-tape, 3Days on August 16, 2017, featuring Han's solo track, "I See", under the alias J.One, and, Horizon on December 21, 2017.
 Several pre-debut songs were later reworked as Stray Kids' B-sides.

-In the latter half of 2017, Han participated in the reality competition series Stray Kids.
+In the later half of 2017, Han participated in the reality competition series Stray Kids.
 Han officially debuted with Stray Kids on March 25, 2018, with the debut extended play (EP) I Am Not.
-3Racha made no further releases on SoundCloud until the release of the song "Carpe Diem" on January 18, 2020 to commemorate their third year anniversary.
+3Racha made no further releases on SoundCloud until the release of the song "Carpe Diem" on January 18, 2020 to commemorate their third anniversary.

 In February 2023, alongside fellow members of 3Racha, Han was promoted from associate to full member of the Korea Music Copyright Association (KOMCA), making him, at age 22, the youngest K-pop idol to be awarded membership.
-As of September 17, 2025, Han has credits for 186 songs registered with KOMCA.
-This places him behind band mates Bang Chan and Changbin within the ranks of fourth-generation idols, and among the top ten most credited K-pop idols overall.
+As of August 2026, Han had credits for 204 songs registered with KOMCA.
+This places him behind bandmates Bang Chan and Changbin among fourth-generation idols, and among the top ten most credited K-pop idols overall.
 He is also the eighth-most credited K-pop idol overall.

-In summer of 2024, a year ahead of its expected expiration, it was announced that alongside his band mates, Han had renewed his group contract with JYP Entertainment.
+In summer of 2024, a year ahead of its expected expiration, it was announced that alongside his bandmates, Han had renewed his group contract with JYP Entertainment.